What is Basal cell carcinoma (BCC)?

 Complete excision for larger lesions or lesions in visible areas can help achieve the best medical and aesthetic results.

-After the lesion is excised and closed with either permanent or dissolving sutures, it is sent to a pathologist who examines it under the microscope to confirm the diagnosis and to ensure that the lesion is completely excised.
+Once the lesion is removed and the wound is sealed using either permanent or dissolving sutures, it is forwarded to a pathologist for microscopic examination.
+This step is crucial to verify the diagnosis and ensure that the entire lesion has been successfully excised.

 Additionally, protection from sun damage is important.
 The use of hats and clothing that cover exposed skin as well as sunblock is vital to prevent the development of more skin cancers.